Biblioteca e Archivio del Risorgimento

-Biblioteca e Archivio del Risorgimento [Library and Archive of the Risorgimento], located in the Historic Centre of Florence, houses regional collections relating to the Italian unification and the mid-18th century.
+Biblioteca e Archivio del Risorgimento (lit.
+'Library and Archive of the Risorgimento') is a library and archive located in the Historic Centre of Florence, Italy.
+It houses regional collections relating to the Italian unification and the mid-18th century.

 History

 The Library and Archive, owned and operated by the city of Florence, was founded in August 1945 as a restoration and replacement of the Museo del Risorgimento di Firenze founded in 1901.
-As of 2020, the Library and Archive's holdings include about 30,000 volumes of heritage documents, 550 volumes of periodicals, two 16th century books, ten current periodicals, one hundred discontinued periodicals, bibliographical funds, manuscripts, and a large iconographic collection from the Risorgimento period.
+As of 2020, the Library and Archive's holdings include about 30,000 volumes of heritage documents, 550 volumes of periodicals, two 16th-century books, ten current periodicals, one hundred discontinued periodicals, bibliographical funds, manuscripts, and a large iconographic collection from the Risorgimento period.

 Collections were seriously damaged by the 1966 flood of the Arno.
 Nonetheless, the facility and collections were restored and the Library and Archive reopened in 1969.